vgkholla/interests-network/README.md

 Playing with CosmosDB and GraphQL

-To try, first create a CosmosDB account that has a Database with name "Plants" and container with name "plants"
+To try, first create a CosmosDB account that has a Database with name "PlantsTracker" and container with name "plants"

 Then run
 ```